International Experiences Approval Form

 If you ARE completing a combination of programs on your major's recommended list, you should complete the IP Planning Form (NEW!).

 To obtain the signature of the IP Manager, please make an appointment.
-Once you have obtained all signatures via DocuSign is recommended, make sure the IP Manager receives a copy of the final signed document.
+Other signatures can be obtained using DocuSign.
+Make sure the IP Manager receives a copy of the final signed document.

 Photo of graduation cap with travel theme